'City in transition': New York vies to turn page on pandemic - WTMJ

 NEW YORK (AP) — More than a year after coronavirus shutdowns sent “the city that never sleeps” into a fitful slumber, New York could be wide awake again this summer.

-Starting Wednesday, vaccinated New Yorkers can shed their masks in most situations, and restaurants, stores, gyms and many other businesses can go back to full capacity if they check vaccination cards or apps for proof that all patrons have been inoculated.
+Starting Wednesday, vaccinated New Yorkers could shed their masks in most situations, and restaurants, stores, gyms and many other businesses could go back to full capacity if they ascertain that all patrons have been inoculated.

 Subways resumed running round-the-clock this week.
 Midnight curfews for bars and restaurants will be gone by month’s end.
 Broadway tickets are on sale again, though the curtain won’t rise on any shows until September.